deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 utilizing it, the correctness of the comparison function is independent of the algorithms (like *sort*, *min* and *max*) utilizing it.
 Even though the *sort*, *min* or *max* algorithms may be correct, using a buggy comparison function may give wildly undesirable and inaccurate results.
 This should not be surprising, but it should be noted nonetheless.
-Here's a motivating toy example.
+Here's the motivating toy example.

 Comparing [floating point](https://en.wikipedia.org/wiki/IEEE_754) representations of [real](https://en.wikipedia.org/wiki/Real_number) values is [isomorphic](http://mathworld.wolfram.com/Isomorphic.html)